Position Title: Project Director – Rule of law (the position is contingent to funding availability)

 If you are interested in this position, please send your application (cover letter and CV) to email@example.com.
 Please include “Project Director – Rule of law” in the subject line and refer to the source you have found this opportunity.
 This position is subject to funding.

-Closing date for applications: 31.10.2018.
+Previous deadline was 04.11.2018.
+New closing date for applications is now: 02.12.2018.
 The position may be filled before the end of the deadline so early applications are encouraged.

 Please note that only shortlisted candidates will be contacted for an interview.
 If you are one of those shortlisted, we will contact you within two weeks after expiration of the deadline at the latest.